-Dr Chrispy (AKA Dr. Chris Boshuizen) is an award-winning aeronautical engineer, music producer, and songwriter, and was Australia’s third astronaut.

-Dr Chrispy (AKA Dr. Chris Boshuizen) is an award-winning aeronautical engineer, music producer, and songwriter who has spent the last 15 years tragically torn between two loves: Music and Space Exploration.
-Having worked at NASA for almost five years inventing new kinds of spacecraft, Chris went on to co-found the company Planet Labs, which launched and monitors over 200 spacecraft that create a daily map of the global environment.
-In 2021 he flew to space longside William Shatner on Blue Origin’s NS-18 mission!
+Chris has always split his time between two loves: Music and Space Exploration.
+He worked at NASA for almost five years, inventing new kinds of spacecraft, then co-founded Planet Labs, a company operating the largest fleet of Earth-observing satellites, that work together to create a daily map of our global environment.
+In 2021 he flew to space alongside William Shatner on Blue Origin’s NS-18 mission!

-Dr Chrispy runs his home studio in San Francisco where he is finishing two albums, the first set for release in 2018.
-His current project, VHS, is a collection of instrumental tracks Chris began writing in 2003 while traveling for work as an aerospace engineer.
-Each track was written in a different location, titled with the name of a city, airport code, or local attraction, and captures the vibe of each place and moment in time.
+During all this, Chris spent nearly every spare moment writing music on the one instrument he always had with him: his laptop.
+Much of his music was written at airports or on planes, amassing hundreds of unreleased tracks.
+Some of these he released in 2018 on his debut album, VHS, under the nickname “Chrispy” given to him by his NASA co-workers.
+The VHS album is a collection of instrumental tracks Chris wrote in the period 2003-2015 while finishing his studies and entering the workforce as a young professional.
+Each track was written in a different location, titled with the name of a city, airport code, or local attraction, and captures the vibe of each place and moment in time, and the hopes of Chris as a young student.
 VHS is an auditory travel diary, inviting you along to hear and experience the evolution from Dr. Chris Boshuizen, Space Scientist, to Dr Chrispy the Artist.